 Simply leave your name and phone number and a medical negligence solicitor will call you back.

 Will I need to go to court?

-It is very unlikely that you will need to go to court for your hospital negligence case.
+It is very unlikely that you will need to go to court for your clinical negligence case.
 Most cases are resolved and negotiated out of court between your solicitor and the defendants’ legal team.
 This means that a decision from a judge is usually not needed.

 However, if the negotiations fail, it may be required to bring the case to the courts.
 Should this be the case, your solicitor will work with you to make sure that you are fully prepared.